-While you are at Yale, you will be expected to abide by University policies, as well as local, state, and federal laws.
+While you are at Yale, you will be expected to abide by University policies, including the policies of your school, as well as local, state, and federal laws.
 Even innocent violations could have serious consequences for your immigration status.

 Yale, like other educational institutions in the United States, has a strict zero-tolerance policy for infractions in the academic honesty code.
 Cheating or plagiarism of any sort is never tolerated.
 Cheating is when you have someone else write your papers, or take-home exams, or you get answers from others during exams.